mpc001/Visual_Speech_Recognition_for_Multiple_Languages/README.md

 ## Introduction

-This is the respository of [Visual Speech Recognition for Multiple Languages](https://arxiv.org/abs/2202.13084), which is the successor of [End-to-End Audio-Visual Speech Recognition with Conformers](https://arxiv.org/abs/2102.06657).
-The repostitory is mainly based on [ESPnet](https://github.com/espnet/espnet).
-In this repository, we provide state-of-the-art algorithms for end-to-end visual speech recognition in the wild.
+This is the repository of [Visual Speech Recognition for Multiple Languages](https://arxiv.org/abs/2202.13084), which is the successor of [End-to-End Audio-Visual Speech Recognition with Conformers](https://arxiv.org/abs/2102.06657).
+The repository is mainly based on [ESPnet](https://github.com/espnet/espnet).
+We provide state-of-the-art algorithms for end-to-end visual speech recognition in the wild.

 <details closed>
 <summary>Major features</summary>